 D’inverno faceva molto freddo (It was very cold in the winter)

-when you need the imperfetto?
+When do you need the imperfetto?

 Habitual actions: what used to happen

-A major area of use of the imperfect is to indicate a habitual past action, for example what people used to do or what things used to be like.
+A major area of use of the imperfect is to indicate a habitual past action, for example, what people used to do or what things used to be like.

 These are fairly easy to identify, as they are often expressed by ‘used to’ or ‘would’ in English.